fbpx

 • Five-Frame Nuc Hive – Based on the Langstroth design, this hive is suitable for raising a new queen and creating a swarm.
 Because it is small and portable, it is often used to transport swarms.
 With only five frames, there is no room for expansion, so its use can be limited.

-Related Post: Tips For Starting Your First Organic Vegetable Garden
+Related Post: Guide For Planting a Fall Vegetable Garden

 How much honey and beeswax will my urban beehive produce?